-However, even in the case where additional computing option in the previous page, and/or may contain prompts to 55 power is added, and where response time is allowed to increase, eventually the host becomes user saturated as more and more users are sought to be served by the network.
-The network described above, however, is designed to alleviate the effects of host-centered limitations, and extend the reducing the demand on the host for processing resources by structuring the network so that the higher network levels act primarily to maintain and supply data and programs to the lower levels of the network, particularly RS 400, which acts to manage and sustain the user screen displays.
+However, even in the case where additional computing power is added, and where response time is allowed to increase, eventually the host becomes user saturated as more and more users are sought to be served by the network.
+The network described above, however, is designed to alleviate the effects of host-centered limitations, and extend the network saturation point.
+This objective is achieved by reducing the demand on the host for processing resources by structuring the network so that the higher network levels act primarily to maintain and supply data and programs to the lower levels of the network, particularly RS 400, which acts to manage and sustain the user screen displays.

-More particularly, the described network features procedures for parsing the network data and program instructions required to support the interactive user sessions into packets, referred to as objects, and distributing them into the network where they can be processed at lower levels, particularly, reception system 400.
+More particularly, the described network features procedures for parsing the network data and program instructions required to support the interactive user sessions into packets, 5 referred to as objects, and distributing them into the network where they can be processed at lower levels, particularly, reception system 400.

-The screens presented at the user's monitor are each 5 divided into addressable partitions shown in FIG. 3a, and the display text and graphics necessary to make up the partitions, as well as the program instructions and control data necessary to deliver and sustain the screens and partitions are formulated from pre-created objects.
-Further, the 10 objects are structured in accordance with an architecture that permits the displayed data to be relocatable on the screen, and to be reusable to make up other screens and other sessions, either as pre-created and stored sessions or interactive sessions, dynamically created in response to the 15 user's requests.
+In accordance with the method of the present invention, the screens presented at the user's monitor are each divided into addressable partitions shown in FIG. 3a, and the display text and graphics necessary to make up the partitions, as well as the program instructions and control data necessary to deliver and sustain the screens and partitions, are formulated from pre-created objects.
+Further, the objects are structured in accordance with an architecture that permits the displayed data to be relocatable on the screen, and to be reusable to make up other screens and other sessions, either as precreated and stored sessions or interactive sessions, dynamically created in response to the user's requests.

 As shown in FIG. 4c, the network objects are organized as a family of objects each of which perform a specific function in support of the interactive session.
-More particularly, in accordance with the preferred form, the network object family is seen to include 6 members: page format objects 502, page element objects 504, window objects 506, program objects 508, advertisement objects 510 and page template objects 500.
+More particularly, in accordance with the preferred form of the invention, the network object family is seen to include 6 members: 25 page format objects 502, page element objects 504, window objects 506, program objects 508, advertisement objects 510 and page template objects 500.

-Within this family, page format objects 502 are designed 23 to define the partitioning 250 to 290 of the monitor screen shown in FIG. 3a.
+Within this family, page format objects 502 are designed to define the partitioning 250 to 290 of the monitor screen 30 shown in FIG. 3a.
 The page format objects 502 provide a means for pre-defining screen partitions and for ensuring a uniform look to the page presented on the reception system monitor.
-They provide the origin; i.e., drawing points, and dimensions of each page partition and different values for presentation commands such as palette and background color.
+They provide the origin; i.e., drawing points, and dimensions of each page partition and different values for 35 presentation commands such as palette and background color.

-Page format objects 502 are referenced whenever non-35 window data is to be displayed and as noted ensure a consistent presentation of the page.
-In addition, page format objects 502 assures proper tessellation or "tiling" of the displayed partitions.
+Page format objects 502 are referenced whenever non-window data is to be displayed and as noted ensure a consistent presentation of the page.
+In addition, page format 40 objects 502 assures proper tessellation or "tiling" of the displayed partitions.